Bridport - Dorset

 1832 Cholera outbreak kills 19 people.

-1834 The Literary and Scientific Institute was built in East Street.
-Fra Newbery was a pupil and teacher at this School of Art.
+1834 The Literary and Scientific Institute was built in East Street, initially as a mechanics institute to provide practical education to working men.
+Later, Fra Newbery was a pupil and teacher when it became a School of Art.

 1834 The Union Workhouse opened in Barrack Street, housing 200 inmates or paupers who work in return for food and accommodation.